 Business should audit their current independent contractor classification processes to identify gaps and areas for improvement.

 Organizations can use existing federal, state, and government agency tests as guidelines to create a questionnaire or checklist to assess worker classification.

 As the 64.4 million-strong independent workforce continues to grow, so does the issue of employee misclassification.

-The IRS estimates that millions of workers have been misclassified, and according to state-level studies, 10-20% of employers misclassify at least one worker as an independent contractor.
-While some misclassification is unintentional due to lack of understanding about laws regarding worker classification, sometimes it is deliberate to reduce labor costs, and avoid paying state and federal payroll taxes.
+The IRS estimates that millions of workers have been misclassified, and according to state-level studies, 10-30% of employers misclassify their employees as independent contractors.
+While some misclassification is unintentional due to lack of understanding about laws regarding worker classification, sometimes it is done deliberately to reduce labor costs, and avoid paying state and federal payroll taxes.

-Recent high-profile lawsuits involving Uber, FedEx, Zenefits, Citigroup and more have thrown the issue of misclassification into the spotlight.
-Unfortunately, misclassification truly affects everyone—business owners, workers, and the government—and occurs in nearly every sector of the economy from banking and financial services, to manufacturing, healthcare, and entertainment.
+High-profile lawsuits involving Uber, FedEx, Zenefits, Citigroup, and more have thrown the issue of misclassification into the spotlight.
+Unfortunately, misclassification truly affects everyone—business owners, workers, and the government—and occurs in nearly every sector of the economy from banking and financial services, to manufacturing, health care, and entertainment.

 In this series, we’ll explore the cost of misclassification on businesses, independent contractors, and the government.